PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 preserves recurrent, fused, Conv2D, TransposeConv2D, Conv3D,
 TransposeConv3D, FullyConnected, and PReLU priority exactly.

+The final binary compatibility adapter has also been removed.
+The stored native codegen source injects the exporter's existing broadcast target-shape resolver as one explicit callback argument at the binary call site, then invokes the Torch-free binary emitter directly.
+A structural gate verifies exactly one injected keyword and parses the transformed function source as Python.
+Thus the exporter no longer defines any of the extracted native unary, binary, transpose, shape-transform, Concat, or direct-module emitters.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor shape/dtype/layout/quantization/provenance, operator options/axis semantics,